Football at the 1924 Summer Olympics

-Football at the 1924 Summer Olympics was the sixth edition of the football tournament at the 1924 Summer Olympics held in Paris.
+Football at the 1924 Summer Olympics was the sixth edition of the football tournament at the Summer Olympic Games held in Paris.
+This was the first official open FIFA World Championship in history, allowing professional player participation for the first time.

-The tournament expanded to 22 countries from 4 confederations, with African side Egypt (as the previous edition) and Turkey, Uruguay representing South America and the United States in representation of North America.
+The tournament expanded to 22 countries from four confederations for the first time, with African side Egypt (as was the case in the previous edition), Turkey which is partly in Asia, Uruguay representing South America and the United States representing North America.

-Uruguay made a memorable debut, winning the gold medal and finishing unbeaten.
+Uruguay made a memorable debut, going undefeated and winning the gold medal.
+This earned them the first of the four stars above their crest.

 Venues

 Amateur status

 In 1921, the Belgium Football Association first allowed for payments to players for time lost from work; in the months that followed four other Associations (Switzerland and Italy amongst them) permitted similar subsidies.
-The Football Association, perhaps, with foresight considered their statement of 1884 to be one which FIFA should hereafter follow.
+The Football Association, perhaps with foresight, considered their statement of 1884 to be one which FIFA should hereafter follow.
 They had stated: "Any player registered with this Association ... receiving remuneration ... of any sort above ... necessary expenses actually paid, shall be considered to be a professional."

 In 1923 the four British Associations sought an assurance that FIFA accept this definition; the four FIFA representatives on the International Football Association Board refused and, consequently, both the United Kingdom and Denmark withdrew their footballers from representing their nations at the 1924 Olympic Games.